view7677/java-interview-questions/pages/Threads.md

 ####  32. Mention some guidelines to write thread safe code, most important point we must take care of in multithreading programs?

-Answer.
 In multithreading environment it’s important very important to write thread safe code, thread unsafe code can cause a major threat to your application.
 I have posted many articles regarding thread safety.
 So overall this will be revision of what we have learned so far i.e. writing thread safe healthy code and avoiding any kind of deadlocks.

 If method is exposed in multithreading environment and it’s not synchronized (thread unsafe) than it might lead us to race condition, we must try to use synchronized block and synchronized methods.
 Multiple threads may exist on same object but only one thread of that object can enter synchronized method at a time, though  threads on different object can enter same method at same time.